Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 • Excessive clinginess

-• Destructive behavior when separated
+• Destructive behaviour when separated

 • Night restlessness

-• Sudden behavior change
+• Sudden behaviour change

 Is It Dominance?